 All systems subscribed to the current channel are displayed.
 Click the name of a system to see the System Details page.
+To unsubscribe a system from the configuration channel, check the box to the left of the system name and click [Unsubscribe systems].

 This subtab displays a list of systems enabled for configuration management but not yet subscribed to the channel.
-To add a system to the configuration channel, check the box to the left of the system's name and click the [Subscribe System] button.
+To add a system to the configuration channel, check the box to the left of the system name and click [Subscribe systems].

-Files Menu
+Files